stschulte/puppet-nimsoft/README.md

    disk.

 Parsing configuration files is done by the `Puppet::Util::NimsoftConfig` class.
-Here is simple way to request a file:
+Here is simple way to parse a configuration file:

     config = Puppet::Util::NimsoftConfig.add('cdm.cfg') # should be an absolute path
     config.parse unless config.loaded?

-The first line will either create a new `Puppet::Util::NimsoftConfig` object or - if the file was already added before - will return an already present object that represents our configuration file.
+The first line will either create a new `Puppet::Util::NimsoftConfig` object or - if the file was already added before - will return an already present object that represents the configuration file.
 This way seperate providers can modifiy the same configuration file and modifications of the tree structure of provider 1 can directly be seen by provider 2, thus eleminating the need to parse the configuration file multiple times.
-So you can e.g. create a `cdm_disk` and a `cdm_cpu` provider both managing the `cdm.cfg` file.
+So you can e.g. create a `cdm_disk` and a `cdm_cpu` provider both managing the `cdm.cfg` file at the same time.

 If you want to develop a new provider for a new custom type you should inherit from the `Puppet::Provider::Nimsoft` provider